MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 By default, the [`MediaElement`](xref:Xamarin.Forms.MediaElement) playback controls are disabled.
 This enables you to control the `MediaElement` programmatically, or by supplying your own transport controls.
 In support of this, `MediaElement` includes [`Play`](xref:Xamarin.Forms.MediaElement.Play), [`Pause`](xref:Xamarin.Forms.MediaElement.Pause), and [`Stop`](xref:Xamarin.Forms.MediaElement.Stop) methods.

-The following XAML example shows a page that includes a [`MediaElement`](xref:Xamarin.Forms.MediaElement) and custom transport controls:
+The following XAML example shows a page that contains a [`MediaElement`](xref:Xamarin.Forms.MediaElement) and custom transport controls:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"